Text, images and the VStack, essential to create the bases of our applications in SwiftUI

 }

-Just by placing padding that, as you can see, corresponds to another modifier, a margin is applied automatically, but it can receive different values that indicate the number of points that the padding will have; For example, 30 points to apply on each of its sides, that is, on the top, left, right and bottom:
+By simply placing padding, which as you can see corresponds to another modifier, a margin is automatically applied, but it can receive different values indicating the amount of points the padding will have; for example, 30 points to apply them on each of its sides, that is, on the top, left, right, and bottom:

 struct texto_imagen: View {